|

 persecution; we have mourned the loss of the Prophet and Patriarch,

-Joseph and Hyrum Smith; we feel the destruction of one or two hundred
+Joseph and Hyrum Smith; we feel the destruction of one or two

 houses the present season, and our hearts are pained at the murder

-of Edmund Durfee, because he was a Good man; but, we, as in all cases
+of Edmund Durfee, because he was a Good man; but, we, as in all

-of the saints, leave the disposition of these matters in the care of
+of the saints, leave the disposition of these matters in the

-a wise God, and the perpetrators, to the mercy of (as they say), a
+a wise God, and the perpetrators, to the mercy of (as they say),

-country of laws, and be those laws honored or disgraced we cannot be
+country of laws, and be those laws honored or disgraced we cannot

 charged with revenge; and we do beseech the people and the authorities